 But whether you see it or not, Proverbs 31 isn’t a blueprint for womanhood — it’s a blueprint for life.
 From marriage to parenting to the workplace, this passage describes the many activities in which women and men would do well to rely on divine wisdom.

-The church should be a refuge from unrealistic expectations
+Christian spirituality should be a refuge from unrealistic expectations

-I’m a husband, a father of two daughters and a pastor.
+I’m a husband, a father of two daughters and a former pastor.
 Although I’m on the outside of womanhood looking in, I’ve seen the damage unrealistic gender expectations have on women.
 If you’re honest with yourself, you’ve seen it, too.

 The women I know tell me that they don’t need to be patronized by their faith.
 They just need to know that they’re not living under a microscope.
 And they need their church or faith community to be a refuge from the unrealistic expectations they face every single day.

 The gospel is about freedom and women’s value isn’t found in the things they do (or don’t do).
-It’s not found in their performance in the bedroom or the boardroom or the anyplace else life takes them.
+It’s not found in their performance in the bedroom or the boardroom or anyplace else life takes them.
 It’s found in the realization that we are all perfectly flawed human beings made in the image and likeness of God.